taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 This shared responsibility is easier for everyone if the implementations are similar, avoiding surprises when moving from one service to another.
 This document aims to collect the practices and standards we've agreed on.

-Most services do not live up to these standards -- TaskCluster is a work in progress -- but pull requests to bring services up-to-date with one or more points are always appreciated.
-Many of these aren't hard-and-fast rules, either.
-If there's good reason to do otherwise, do so!
+These conventions are strongly encouraged for new services and contributions updating existing services to follow them are always welcome.
+When we have a good reason to not follow the convention for a specific service, we document why.

 ## Package Mechanics